 I, on the other hand, had a very traumatic health experience after his birth that left me hospitalized for 20 days and a long recovery at home.
 Shortly after his birth, I experienced Spinal Headache , then as a result of extreme high blood pressure from Preeclampsia, I ended up in the ICU with PRES Syndrome (a reversible brain damage that took 6 weeks to clear up) and C. Diff that kept me from seeing Joaquin for two weeks while I fought off the extremely contagious and often deadly bacteria.

 It took over a year for my body to recover from all the trauma from chemo and the post partum health issues but I worked so diligently at rebuilding my body through health, nutrition, spirituality and love all while navigating being a new mother.
 After a while, things were finally looking up, and it felt as if a very dark chapter in our lives was finally coming to a close.
 But in April of 2017, after consecutive blood tests showed elevating tumor markers, I had an MRI showing new lymph involvement and two small spots in my liver.
-We followed up with a full body CT/PET scan and the cancer was more advanced than any of us expected (more liver and lymph involvement as well as a spot in my sacrum).
-We don’t know if it’s been slowly growing for the last two years, or if it’s galloping quickly.
-To quickly get a handle of this before it continues spreading, I will be undergoing a few round of chemo and then switch to hormone therapy which will shut down my ovaries and drastically reduce the amount of estrogen to the cancer.
-So here we go again.
+We followed up with a full body CT/PET scan and the cancer was more advanced than any of us expected (6 liver tumors as well as cancerous activity in six different lymphatic systems and tumors on my sacrum, lower back and shoulder).
+We didn’t know if it had been slowly growing for the last two years, or if it was progressing rapidly.
+To quickly get a handle of this before it continued spreading, I underwent four rounds of chemo along with continuing all my alternative medicines and then had a follow up scan that MIRACULOUSLY showed all the cancer was no longer showing up and I was officially NED (No Evidence of Disease).
+I am now on hormone therapy which has shut down my ovaries and drastically reduced the amount of estrogen available to any remaining cancer.

 Donations accepted here: